apra-ai/ap-website/README.md

 A website designed to showcase and integrate AI projects, combining both frontend interactivity and backend functionality.
 The current project demonstrates neural networks for digit recognition, complete with a drawing interface and visualization of prediction probabilities.

-## 🚀 Features

-- **AI Integration**: The website integrates neural networks for digit recognition.
-- **Interactive Drawing Field**: Users can draw digits (28x28 pixels), which are processed by trained neural networks.
-- **Digit Recognition**: Neural networks (FNN and CNN) trained on the **EMNIST dataset** predict digits from 0 to 9.
+## 🌟 AI Project 1: Digit Recognition

+- **Neural Networks**:
+  - Feedforward Neural Network (FNN)
+  - Convolutional Neural Network (CNN)
+- **Dataset**: Trained on the EMNIST dataset for digit recognition (0-9).
+- **Interactive Features**:
+  - A 28x28 pixel canvas for drawing digits.
-- **Probability Visualization**: Results are displayed in a bar chart showing the prediction probabilities for each digit.
+  - Predicted probabilities are displayed in a bar chart for real-time feedback.

+## 🚀 AI Project 2: **Document Reader with RAG**

+- **Retrieval-Augmented Generation (RAG)**:
+  - Combines document retrieval and question answering for accurate results.
+  - Retrieves relevant document sections to enhance the answer quality.
+- **Technology Stack**:
+  - Qdrant for fast and efficient document retrieval.
+  - `distilbert-base-cased-distilled-squad` model for question answering on retrieved text.
+- **Interactive Features**:
+  - Users can upload documents and ask questions.
+  - The system retrieves the best matching content and provides precise answers.

 ## 📂 Project Structure